box7012/SimpleMusicPlayer/README.md

 1. Change the singer : With clicking the button written with musicians, the song would be changed into the voice of the musician
 2. Alarming function : By checking this function, you could turn-on or turn-off whenever you want!
 3. Editing the song : cliping(or just cutting), change the data type, etc...
+4. List function : you can make your own music-list